ta946/SublimeREPL-ssh/doc/index.rst

 Quick Start
 -----------

-SublimeREPL adds itself as a submenu in Tools.
+SublimeREPL-ssh adds itself as a submenu in Tools.
 You can choose any one of the preconfigured  REPLs and  if it's available in your SYSTEM PATH [#]_, it will be launched immediately.